Why Do We Crave Alcohol?

-If you only drink occasionally then your body eventually realizes GABA levels are low and it sets it right.
+If you only drink occasionally, your body eventually realizes GABA levels are low and sets it right.

 Not so if you drink too much over a long time.
 Spending months or even years drinking regularly lowers your GABA levels to a stage that causes withdrawal.

 This is the cause of cravings.
-Your body can correct the imbalance given time.
-That time increases the worse the problem is.
+Your body can correct the imbalance at a given time.
+That time increases, the worse the problem is.

 Until your body does this, you will crave that feeling alcohol can give you.
 Sadly, this leads you to believe the only way to feel better is to drink again.

-This may be true short term, but long-term low GABA, serotonin and dopamine levels can lead to chronic anxiety, depression and other mental health problems.
+This may be true in the short term, but long-term low GABA, serotonin, and dopamine levels can lead to chronic anxiety, depression and other mental health problems.

 So why do we think we are craving long after we are sober?

 Alcohol and what we believe it does FOR us becomes the focus of our obsessions.
-We convince ourselves that alcohol made us happy and feel good.
+We convince ourselves that alcohol makes us happy and feel good.